Linda Lewis 1946 - 2020 - Obituary

 Linda Lee Lewis

-Linda Lee (Underwood) Lewis, loving mother, and meme went to be with our Lord and Savior on Thursday at the age of 73.
+On Thursday, July 30, 2020, Linda Lee (Underwood) Lewis, loving mother and meme, went to be with our Lord and Savior at the age of 73.

 Linda was an anointed pianist and singer who tirelessly used her gifts for the Lord.
 She loved her family with all her heart and would do anything for them.
 Her grandchildren each held a special place in her heart.
 Her chicken and dumplings were the best and requested by many.
 She loved her "baby boy" Scooter.
 He will miss her and her lap time feedings of short ribs.
 She had a caring and giving spirit.
 Linda was loved by many and will be sadly missed.